CATEIN/adventuresinodyssey-py/docs/clubclient.md

 # ClubClient

 > [!IMPORTANT]
-> Login on version `0.2.2` or older does not work on `ClubClient` .
+> Login on version `0.2.2` or older no longer works on `ClubClient` .
 Ensure you are on the latest version.

 ClubClient is the authenticated client for interacting the Adventures In Odyssey API.
 Login is necessary for use